eProsima/Integration-Service-docs/docs/transformdata.rst

     :end-before: // End A to B

 After writing this function and ``transformB_to_A`` with the opposite conversion, the *transformation library* has been implemented, but it needs to be built.
-*Integration Service* provides a *CMakeLists.txt* template that can be used like in this example.
+*Integration Service* provides a *CMakeLists.txt* template that can be used as in this example.

 The first step is renaming the cmake project to *transformationData*.